chowden/fullstack-security/README.md

 * `Nginx` - Supporting container for Filebeat (access+error logs) and Metricbeat (server-status)
 * `Apache2` - Supporting container for Filebeat (access+error logs) and Metricbeat (server-status)
 * `Mysql` - Supporting container for Filebeat (slow+error logs), Metricbeat (status) and Packetbeat data.
+* `Snort` - TODO - Intent here is to capture malicious traffic (and ultimately simulate it).

 In addition to the above containers, a `configure_stack` container is deployed at startup.
 This is responsible for: